arabellekezia/cs130/backend/backend_tests/readme.txt

 test_edamam_api
 test_user

-just run the test_helper_create_db_tables_aditya to create the database and tables and then run the above files.
+run the backend/setup/set_up_db.py first to ensure all tables are created for database